Edward Augustus (politician)

-Edward M. Augustus Jr. (born March 31, 1965) is an American politician and administrator who is the Massachusetts Secretary of Housing and Livable Communities.
-He was the City Manager of Worcester, Massachusetts from 2014 to 2022 and was a member of the Massachusetts Senate.
+Edward M. Augustus Jr. (born March 31, 1965) is an American politician and administrator who is the CEO of UniBank.
+He was the Massachusetts Secretary of Housing and Livable Communities from 2023 to 2026, City Manager of Worcester, Massachusetts from 2014 to 2022, and a member of the Massachusetts Senate from 2005 to 2009.

 Early life

 Born at Worcester City Hospital to Edward Augustus Sr. (a machinist) and Dolores (a bank teller), Augustus graduated from St. John's High School in Shrewsbury, Massachusetts in 1983.
 He went on to Suffolk University, where he graduated with a Bachelor of Arts in political science, and then received a Master of Arts from Johns Hopkins University in Political Science.